JayeshItaliya86/challenge-mole/README.md

-# Skin mole detection application
+# SKIN MOLE DETECTION APP

 # Description
 The health company **"skinCare"** wants to create a simple web page where the user could upload a picture of the mole and see the result.